vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 playlists, and sustained notes.
 All 17 configured CTest targets have now been rebuilt and pass, including the additional standalone format suites.

+### Keep tempo-relative modulation state in its existing event types

+Vibrato, tremolo, and pan rates now use one collection keyed by target and pitch layer.
+Only vibrato has multiple layers.
+This removes separate storage, lookup, replacement, and tempo-update paths while preserving derived event order.
+Delays retain their event values directly instead of splitting ticks and update policy into parallel fields and rebuilding the events later.

+Tests exercise concurrent rates, independent vibrato layers, replacement with fixed-clock modulation, both delay types, future-note delay policy, and tempo source attribution.
+All 17 CTest targets pass after rebuilding, without compiler warnings.
+The resolver is 42 lines shorter.

 ## Further investigation

 - Compiler cursor: duplicated adapters for emitting ordinary performance events;